teamyomo/yomo/Implimentation.md

 * What kind of gridding pattern (up-down,left-right, diagonal, diagonal swapped, spiral-in, spiral-out, mixed)
 * Steering PID tuning (P-I-D)

-The configurations and directing commands will be done via an HTML page running client-side javascript talking to a RESTful WebAPI service running on the Raspberry Pi under MyAPI.js (NodeJS).
+The configurations and directing commands will be done via an HTML page running client-side javascript talking to a RESTful WebAPI service running on the Raspberry Pi (see Application description above).

-Using Node.JS and MyAPI.js to build a simple webapi / client-side javascript web-page

 # Background Services

+All modules listed below are actually running in a single .Net Core 2.2 instance as background threads.
+The modules described below are actually just logical groupings of classes.
+Collectively these jobs are loosely refered to as "background services".

+The startup/loop of the Application will also generate at a low-level the monitoring statistics;
+* System status
+* Last mowed
+* Days/Hours in service
+* Battery voltage
+* Solar voltage

+These will all be provided for and displayed in the OI.

 ## Automated Command Module(ACM)